 Step 6: Be a Specialist

 To thrive in this type of work, it is advisable to have an area of expertise.
 You can choose to specialize in specific travel destinations.
 That is if those areas are hotspot tourist locations.
 Specialization is not limited to locations either.
-You may also choose to try specific types of vacations too such as luxury trips, business trips or sports events.
+You may also choose to try specific types of holidays too such as luxury trips, business trips or sports events.

 A good agent must provide helpful and reliable information to their customers before, during and after the journey.
 On-site knowledge like car rentals, hotel choices, public transport route maps, tourist guides etc.